 I believe in the Holy Spirit

 The New Testament also speaks about the Fruit and Gifts of the Spirit.
-The "fruit" (Gal.
-5:22-23) of the Spirit can be seen as the character of Jesus while the "gifts" (1 Cor.
-12 & 14) of the Spirit are his power.
+The fruit (Galatians 5:22-23) of the Spirit can be seen as the character of Jesus while the gifts (1 Corinthians 12 & 14) of the Spirit are his power.
 We need both if we are to fully reflect his character and love to a needy world.

 When you become a Christian you join the wider body of Christ, a family that exists both geographically and in time.
 You will express this by becoming involved in a House Group and your local church family.

-"Communion" is simply the old English word for "fellowship."
-The Greek word in the New Testament that is used to represent this idea is "koinonia" which has the basic meaning of sharing.
+Communion is simply the old English word for fellowship.
+The Greek word in the New Testament that is used to represent this concept is koinonia which has the basic meaning of sharing.
 We are to support and encourage one another.
 The strong caring for the weak.
 To affirm the fellowship of saints means that we are committed to one another and all that this entails.